jfrog/frogbot/docs/install-github.md

           # JF_MIN_SEVERITY: ""

           # [Optional]
-          # List of comma separated email addresses to receive email notifications about secrets
+          # List of comma-separated email addresses to receive email notifications about secrets
           # detected during pull request scanning.
 The notification is also sent to the email set
           # in the committer git profile regardless of whether this variable is set or not.
           # JF_EMAIL_RECEIVERS: ""